-If you plan to make dill pickles, a good rule of thumb is to harvest when the cucumbers are 3 to 4 inches long.
+- If you are harvesting pickling cucumbers to make sweet pickles or gherkins, harvest them when they are about two inches long.
+If you plan to make dill pickles, a good rule of thumb is to harvest when the cucumbers are three to four inches long.

-Most slicing cucumbers for fresh eating should be harvested when they are 7 to 9 inches long and have a bright dark green color.
+- Most slicing cucumbers for fresh eating should be harvested when they are six to nine inches long and have a dark green color.
 If they get much larger than this, they'll be bitter and won't have a pleasant texture.

 How to Harvest Cucumbers